prestonharberts/fedora-40-configuration/docs/extensions.md

   - Display
     - Show status indicator in top panel: Never
     - Notifications: Off
+- Clipboard History by SUPERCILEX
+  - What to show in status bar: Neither
 - Compiz alike magic lamp effect (only if computer will not lag)
   - Duration (ms): 250
 - Control Blur Effect on Lock Screen by pratap@fastmail.fm